SreerajThamarappilly/action-repo/README.md

 on:
   push:
     branches:
-      - develop
+      - '**'
   pull_request:
     branches:
-      - develop
+      - '**'
 ```

 ### 3. Workflow Actions

-The GitHub Actions workflow will trigger the webhook events when code is pushed or pull requests are made on the develop branch.
+The GitHub Actions workflow will trigger the webhook events when code is pushed or pull requests are made on any branch.

 ### 4. Sample Event Payload